 Perhaps you may be struggling with the idea that work, the workforce and the workplace have changed.
 If so, let's put the 6 wise men to work (i.e. What, Where, How, When, etc.) to explore traditional and contemporary assumptions regarding:

 What work is done

 – It is standard or routine and thus is easy to manage

 – It can/should be done with ‘machine like’ efficiency

 – The strategy is to maximize productivity / output – just like producing widgets.

 The old assumptions regarding work need to be updated to reflect these new realities:

-– Not work is the same (e.g. low versus high value work, complex versus routine)
+– Not all work is the same (e.g. low versus high-value work, complex versus routine)

 – Typically more work is complex or non-routine and therefore more difficult to manage

-– ‘Knowledge work’ requires high level of skill & experience, creative problem-solving & innovation
+– ‘Knowledge work’ requires a high level of skill & experience, creative problem-solving & innovation

 – High levels of discretionary effort are involved